pmamico/crysys2022/InstantDevelopmentCompany/README.md

           file...                    the zipfiles to crack

 ```
-There is a directory mode, in the worst case scenario I can generate the ```10!``` passwords with some script and feed it to fcrackzip.
+There is a dictionary mode, in the worst case scenario I can generate the ```10!``` passwords with some script and feed it to fcrackzip.
 But luckily ```fcrackzip``` has great bruteforcing options, the final command I used:

 ```